 I like to think of drinking less as saving more testosterone, because that’s one of the benefits of cutting back or eliminating alcohol from your life.
 Sure, an occasional glass of wine at a party or special dinner is fine.
 But with each glass, know that the alcohol boosts the metabolism and elimination of testosterone from your body, reduces how much of the hormone your body makes, and has an impact on your liver, the organ that regulates the amount of free testosterone available in your body.
 I still drink – but not nearly as much – and I also do alcohol fasts every few months.
 And beer is completely off the menu.
 It’s one of the most estrogenic forms of alcohol you can drink, mainly due to the hops, phytoestrogens, and processing [and in case it’s not clear from all the above here is the simple rule – high estrogen = bad shit for men].

 That’s it!
 Some of the changes that I’m focusing on in my 50’s that I wasn’t doing so much of in my 40’s.
 I hope they help you focus on some of your own changes you might want to make as you age.
+Of course, everybody is different and you might have a whole another problem concerning your health.
+Eye health, for instance, starts deteriorating.
+Although, you can approach LASIK clinics like SharpeVision to remedy such issues.
 Ultimately, with everything you do, ask yourself “why”?
 Why do you need to run 26.2 miles – you don’t.
 Why do you need to wear after shave – you don’t.
 Why are you doing crazy heavy bench presses at the gym which have no practical application, when you probably can’t even hold a plank for 5 minutes – or crawl, or sprint.

 I’m reminded of the line in Batman Begins when Christian Bale’s Batman is caught under the burning log in Wayne Manor and Alfred (Michael Caine) scolds him: “What is the point of all those push-ups if you can’t even lift a bloody log!”